gulraizchoudhary/horizontal-visibility-graph-entropy/README.md

 Number of edges in the HVG 4: [6 1 6] 1
 Grouped Horizontal Visibility Graph Entropy: 1.584962500721156 Time Irreversibility of Visible and Non-visible: 0.6591673732008657

-A window of size 4 is selected:
-Number of edges in the HVG0: [6 5 6 4] 1
-Number of edges in the HVG1: [5 6 4 6] 1
-Number of edges in the HVG2: [6 4 6 1] 1
-Number of edges in the HVG3: [4 6 1 6] 1
-Grouped Horizontal Visibility Graph Entropy: 2.0
-Time Irreversibility of Visible and Non-visible: 1.3862943611198906

-A window of size 5 is selected:
-Number of edges in the HVG0: [6 5 6 4 6] 2
-Number of edges in the HVG1: [5 6 4 6 1] 1
-Number of edges in the HVG2: [6 4 6 1 6] 2
-Grouped Horizontal Visibility Graph Entropy: 1.5219280948873621 Time Irreversibility of Visible and Non-visible: 1.3862943611198906

 ```

 ## Visuals